zzzprojects/learn-orm/tutorials/vb-net/enums.md

 End Enum
 ```

-If you have a set of unchanging values that are logically related to each other, you can define them together in an enumeration.
+If you have a set of unchanging values logically related to each other, you can define them together in an enumeration.

  - It provides meaningful names for the enumeration and its members, which are easier to remember than their values.
  - You can then use the enumeration members in many places in your code.